-Thankfully this stereotype has begun to disappear, thanks to advancements in manufactured homes and an improvement in legal standards.
+Thankfully this stereotype has begun to disappear, thanks to advancements in manufactured homes and improvement in legal standards.
 Manufactured home communities have become a more viable alternative and a growing amount of middle-class Americans are living in them.
 Other changes in legislation, like the manufactured home HUD laws, have also helped out.

 Also, there are certain parts of the U.S. for which manufactured homes don’t have a negative stereotype associated, for example, Michigan.
 Another state that has helped improve the overall perception of mobile home parks is Florida, where there are many upscale retirement manufactured home communities.

 Manufactured home communities outside the U.S.

 In Europe, manufactured home communities are less common than they’re in the U.S. and don’t have the same stereotypes associated with them.